lilab-bcb/cumulus/docs/spaceranger.rst

 		  - Disk space in GB needed for spaceranger count
 		  - 500
 		  - 500
-		* - backend
-		  - Cloud infrastructure backend to use.
-Available options:

-		    - "gcp" for Google Cloud;
-		    - "aws" for Amazon AWS;
-		    - "local" for local machine.
-		  - "gcp"
-		  - "gcp"
 		* - preemptible
 		  - Number of preemptible tries.
-This works only when *backend* is ``gcp``.
+Only works for GCP
 		  - 2
 		  - 2
 		* - awsQueueArn
 		  - The AWS ARN string of the job queue to be used.
-This only works for ``aws`` backend.
+Only works for AWS
 		  - "arn:aws:batch:us-east-1:xxx:job-queue/priority-gwf"
 		  - ""